Logan Allen (baseball, born 1998): Professional career

 The Cleveland Indians selected Allen in the second round of the 2020 Major League Baseball draft.
 Allen was assigned to the High-A Lake County Captains at the beginning of the 2021 season, where he went 5–0 with a 1.58 earned run average in nine starts before being promoted to the Double-A Akron RubberDucks.
 He had a 2.85 ERA with 76 strikeouts in 60 innings pitched after his promotion.
 Allen returned to Akron at the beginning of the 2022 season before being promoted to the Triple-A Columbus Clippers after going 5–3 with a 3.33 ERA and 104 strikeouts in 73 innings over 13 starts.

 On April 23, 2023, Allen was selected to the Guardians' 40-man roster and promoted to the major leagues for the first time.
 He made his major league debut the same day.
-Allen struck out 8, walked 1, and gave up 1 run, picking up the win in his first career MLB start.
-Allen was optioned back to the Clippers on June 29, 2023, as the corresponding move for the recall of reliever Michael Kelly.
+Allen struck out eight, walked one, and gave up one run, picking up the win in his first career MLB start.
+Allen was optioned back to the Clippers on June 29, as the corresponding move for the recall of reliever Michael Kelly.
+He made 24 starts for Cleveland during his rookie campaign, compiling a 7-8 record and 3.81 ERA with 119 strikeouts across 125 1/3 innings pitched.

+Allen started 20 contests for the Guardians during the 2024 season, registering an 8-5 record and 5.73 ERA with 79 strikeouts across 97 1/3 innings pitched.
+He made 30 appearances (including 29 starts) for Cleveland in 2025, posting an 8-11 record and 4.25 ERA with 122 strikeouts over 156 2/3 innings of work.

+Allen was optioned to Triple-A Columbus to begin the 2026 season.

+International career

+Allen played for the Panama national baseball team during the 2026 World Baseball Classic, giving up three runs in three innings in a loss against Cuba.

 Personal life

 Allen is the son of Douglas Allen and Caron Pamela Sadowski.
 His brother, Hunter, played baseball at Alabama State University and was an assistant softball coach at Florida International University.
-Logan is dating Bridget Howard, daughter of ex-MLB player Dave Howard.
+Logan is dating Bridget Howard, daughter of ex-MLB player David Howard.
 Allen is of Panamanian descent through his mother.